chetandhembre/chetandhembre.github.io/_posts/2015-11-14-service-worker.markdown

 Web are always one step behind native apps on mobile.
 But `service worker` will really put native and web app neck to neck.

-You can stay updated with `service worker` by reading [this](https://jakearchibald.github.io/isserviceworkerready/) website.
+You can stay updated with `service worker` by readings [this](https://jakearchibald.github.io/isserviceworkerready/) website.

 To get more info about service worker please follow following people on github and twitter